A Workshop With Rama

 So how do you meditate?
 Well, the way you meditate is, well there’s not just one way.
 There’s a lot of ways.
 That’s why it’s difficult to talk about because there’s so many ways to meditate.
 A good way to start is with love.
 Love is perhaps the strongest force in the universe.
 When you meditate with love what you do is you feel love and love is like a bird you kind of ride it.
 You get on it’s back and you ride it up very very high above the thought level.
 You’re trying to stop thought but all your life you’ve been thinking.
 You’ve been taught to thought, to analyze, to look at things, facts (voice sounds like Sgt.
 Friday on Dragnet) “gotta have the facts ma’am”.
 Remember Friday on Dragnet?
 (Audience chuckles.)
 Yeah.
 So you’ve gotta have the facts, right.
 But here we’re gonna do something, app-the word facts, who could-I could care less.
 What facts?
 You call those facts?
 Wh-where I don’t see a fact.
 You see any facts?
 (Audience chuckles.)
 I’m looking for a fact. (sounds like he is looking under things) This is called fact finding?
 Ohhhhh.
 (Audience laughs.)
 Bad.
 Bad.
 I know.

-So, I don’t anything about facts but I do know how to meditate.
-And all you have to do is stop your thought and if your stop your thought for a sustained period of time you’ll enter into other states of attention.
+So, I don’t know anything about facts but I do know how to meditate.
+And all you have to do is stop your thought and if you stop your thought for a sustained period of time you’ll enter into other states of attention.
 But fortunately the good news, I know this is ridiculous, but bear with me.
 I’ll get through this phase.
 The good news is that you don’t have to stop thought completely to be able to meditate well.
 Isn’t that good?
 Whew!
 Because it takes a long time to be able to stop thought impeccably.
 What you need to do is to detach yourself from thought.
 The serious part of the talk.

 There are essentially three stages in learning how to meditate.
 In the beginning you’re simply sitting and trying to practice without any concern of what is happening, what is not happening, whether you’re gaining benefit from it, and so on.
 You’re just trying to do it.
 And this is the stage of ignoring thought.
 In the second part of the practice we stop thought for limited periods of time and we don’t stop thought, what we’re doing is learning to think specific types of thoughts.
 In other words – thought control, (changes voice to sound like mad professor) mind control. (audience chuckles) Thought control.
 Sorry, it slipped again.